syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 {% endhighlight %}

-N> By default, the System current date will be taken as Scheduler’s Current date.
+N> By default, the System current date will be taken as Scheduler’s current date.

 ### MinDate and MaxDate

 Providing the `MinDate` and `MaxDate` property with some date values, allows the Scheduler to set the minimum and maximum date range.
-The Scheduler dates that lies beyond these minimum and maximum date range will be in a disabled state, so that the date navigation is blocked beyond these specified date range.
-Also, the appointments that belongs beyond these date ranges will not be displayed on the Scheduler.
+The Scheduler date that lies beyond these minimum and maximum date range will be in a disabled state, so that the date navigation is blocked beyond these specified date range.
+Also, the appointments that lies beyond these date ranges will not be displayed on the Scheduler.

-The following code example shows how to set the MinDate and MaxDate properties of the Scheduler.
+The following code example shows how to set the minDate and maxDate properties of the Scheduler.

 {% highlight html %}